amjedidiah/techgene/planning.md

 ### Public

-- `POST /wishlist`: Creates a new wishlist and returns a wishlistId and a JWT token(from the auto-generated sessionId).
+- [x] `POST /wishlists`: Creates a new wishlist and returns a wishlistId and a JWT token(from the auto-generated sessionId).
-- `GET /wishlist/:wishlistId`: Retrieves a wishlist.
+- [x] `GET /wishlists/:id`: Retrieves a wishlist.

-### Private
+### Private (requires a valid JWT token)

-- `DELETE /wishlist/:wishlistId`: Deletes an entire wishlist.
+- [x] `DELETE /wishlists/:id`: Deletes a wishlist.
-- `POST /wishlist/:wishlistId/items`: Adds a product to a wishlist.
+- `POST /wishlists/:id/add-item`: Adds a product to a wishlist.
-- `DELETE /wishlist/:wishlistId/items/:productId`: Remove a product from a wishlist.
+- `DELETE /wishlists/:id/remove-item/:productId`: Remove a product from a wishlist.
-- `PATCH /wishlist/:wishlistId/shareable`: Toggles the shareable status of a wishlist (requires a valid JWT token).
+- [x] `PATCH /wishlists/:id/shareable`: Toggles the shareable status of a wishlist.

 ## Key Features